edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   $ npm install edgedb
   # or yarn add edgedb or pnpm add edgedb or bun add edgedb

-Then go to the ``app/page.tsx`` file to replace the static data with a the blogposts fetched from the database.
+Then go to the ``app/page.tsx`` file to replace the static data with the blogposts fetched from the database.

 To fetch these from the homepage, we'll create an EdgeDB client and use the